Optimal control of quasilinear parabolic PDEs with gradient terms and pointwise constraints on the gradient of the state: Notation, definitions, and assumptions

 With H\"older's inequality, it is clear that $-\nabla \cdot \mu\nabla$ is bounded.
 Further, from coercivity of $\mu$, we see that $-\nabla \cdot \mu \nabla + 1 \colon W^{1,2}_D(\Omega) \to W^{-1,2}_D(\Omega)$ is continuously invertible by the Lax-Milgram lemma.
 (Note that one can omit the ``$+1$'' if $\Gamma_D \neq \emptyset$ in the setting of Assumption~\ref{ass:geometry}.)
 For $q \neq 2$, we further consider the part of $-\nabla \cdot \mu \nabla$ in $W^{-1,q}_D(\Omega)$.
 In general, the domain of that operator is larger than $W^{1,q}_D(\Omega)$.
 Thus, we pose the following optimal elliptic regularity assumption, tailored to the particular setting of this work: \begin{assumption} We assume that there is $p >d$ such that

 We fix this choice of $p$ now and for the rest of this paper.
 Consequently, we also choose and fix a number $s \in (1,\infty)$ such that $\frac2s < 1-\frac{d}p$. \end{assumption} Note that the foregoing assumption is nontrivial; it is an implicit restriction on $\mu$ versus the geometry of $\Omega$, respectively of $\Gamma_D$ and $\Gamma_N$.
 Still, in the context of Assumption~\ref{ass:geometry}, it is always true for $d=2 $ as proven in the seminal work of Gröger~\cite{Groeger1989}, thus, it is in fact only an assumption for $d \geq 3$.
-Assumption~\ref{ass:optimal-elliptic-regularity-mu} will provide us with stability of domains of the quasilinear counterparts of $-\nabla\cdot\mu\nabla + 1$, however, there are many more very useful consequences of which we collect a few.
+See~\cite{Disser2015} for a comprehensive study for $d=3$.
+Assumption~\ref{ass:optimal-elliptic-regularity-mu} will provide us with stability of domains of the quasilinear counterparts of $-\nabla\cdot\mu\nabla + 1$, however, there are many more useful consequences of which we collect a few.
 We are going to be quite concise here and refer to~\cite[Section~2]{HoppeMeinlschmidtNeitzel2023} for a more detailed collection of results and further comments, also on Assumption~\ref{ass:optimal-elliptic-regularity-mu} in general, as well as references to other works.
+However, in Examples~\ref{ex:data-regularity-strong} and~\ref{ex:data-regularity2} at the end of this section, we provide two exemplary settings that fulfill the foregoing and following assumptions.

 Denote by $A$ the part of $-\nabla \cdot \mu \nabla$ in $L^p(\Omega)$.
 Then both $A+1$ and $-\nabla \cdot \mu\nabla+1$ are \emph{positive} operators on $L^p(\Omega)$ and $W^{-1,p}_D(\Omega)$, respectively; in particular, their fractional powers are well defined.
 In fact, the operators even admit \emph{bounded imaginary powers} and thus satisfy \emph{maximal parabolic regularity}.
 It follows that also the part of $-\nabla \cdot \mu\nabla + 1$ in any of the interpolation spaces $[L^p(\Omega),W^{-1,p}_D(\Omega)]_\zeta$ for $\zeta \in [0,1]$ satisfies maximal parabolic regularity~\cite[Theorem~5.16]{Dintelmann2009}.
 Recall that the latter spaces coincide with $H^{-\zeta,p}_D(\Omega)$ by Lemma~\ref{lem:bessel-interpolation-scale-identification}.
 We will extensively use the abbreviation for the domain of the part of $-\nabla \cdot \mu \nabla+1$ in $H^{-\zeta,p}_D$.